Prostitution in Thailand: Legalization attempt

 In 2003, the Ministry of Justice considered legalising prostitution as an official occupation with health benefits and taxable income and held a public discussion on the topic.
 Legalisation and regulation was proposed as a means to increase tax revenue, reduce corruption, and improve the situation of the workers.
 However, nothing further was done.
 In 2020, Thai sex workers took part in a campaign for legalization.
 The Empower Foundation, which supports sex workers, is trying to collect 10,000 signatures so that they can send a petition to parliament.
+In March 2023, the Ministry of Social Development and Human Security drafted a bill to legalize sex work, proposing to repeal the Prevention and Suppression of Prostitution Act 1996 and allow individuals aged 20 or older to voluntarily enter the sex industry.

 HIV/AIDS

-In 2008, 532,522 Thais were suffering from HIV/AIDS.
+In 2008, 532,522 Thais were living with HIV/AIDS.
 The UNAIDS estimated in 2013 that from 380,000 to 520,000 Thais were living with HIV.
 In 2017, the number of Thais living with HIV was 440,000.
 The prevalence of HIV/AIDS among Thai adults aged 15–49 is estimated to be 1.1 percent (2016).
 Among freelance female sex workers, the prevalence of HIV was 2.8 percent in 2017.
 Among female sex workers in brothels, it was 0.6 percent (2017).

 Mechai Viravaidya, known as "Mr. Condom", has campaigned tirelessly to increase the awareness of safe sex practices and use of condoms in Thailand.
 He served as minister for tourism and AIDS prevention from 1991 to 1992, and also founded the restaurant chain Cabbages and Condoms, which gives free condoms to customers.

 After the enactment of the Thai government's first five-year plan to combat the HIV/AIDS epidemic in the country, including Mechai's "100% condom programme", as of 1994 the use of condoms during commercial sex probably increased markedly.
 No current data on the use of condoms is available.
 The programme instructed sex workers to refuse intercourse without a condom, and monitored health clinic statistics in order to locate brothels that allow sex without condoms.

 Kathoey

 A study done by AIDS Care investigated substance use of HIV risk behaviors among kathoey sex workers in Bangkok, Thailand.
 Only half of participants stated that they were tested for HIV and one had seen a health care provider in the past 12 months.
-It found that katheoys who experienced abuse from a father or brother were less likely to use condoms during anal sex with customers.
+It found that katheoys who experienced physical and/or sexual abuse from a father or brother were less likely to use condoms during anal sex with customers.
 Katheoy sex work tends to be in large cities and tourist areas including Bangkok, Chiang Mai, Phuket City, and Pattaya.
 Many kathoeys work part-time as freelance prostitutes and keep a day-time job.
-Female prostitutions are often preferred to Kathoey as they are viewed as less likely to carry sexually transmitted diseases.
+Female prostitution is often preferred to Kathoey as they are viewed as less likely to carry sexually transmitted diseases.
 Pressure from often specialized "ladyboy" bars puts kathoeys at risk of contracting sexually transmitted diseases given that many customers are unwilling to use condoms.